How to Write a Narrative Essay Outline: Template & Examples

 In the case of a classical concert, an average body outline sample can look like this:

-Paragraph 2 Now we develop our story.
+Now, you develop the story.
 For example, mention your friend whom you didn’t expect to see at such an event.

 Narrative Essay Conclusion